Skip to main content

 Example:

-$ load run repl.input:input.json
+$ eopa run repl.input:input.json

-Which will load the input.json file at path data.repl.input.
+Which will load the “input.json” file at path “data.repl.input”.

-Use the help input command in the interactive shell to see more options.
+Use the “help input” command in the interactive shell to see more options.

 File paths can be specified as URLs to resolve ambiguity in paths containing colons:

-$ load run file:///c:/path/to/data.json
+$ eopa run file:///c:/path/to/data.json

-The key to verify the signature of signed bundle can be provided using the --verification-key flag.
+The key to verify the signature of signed bundle can be provided using the –verification-key flag.
 For example, for RSA family of algorithms, the command expects a PEM file containing the public key.
-For HMAC family of algorithms (eg. HS256), the secret can be provided using the --verification-key flag.
+For HMAC family of algorithms (eg. HS256), the secret can be provided using the –verification-key flag.

-The --verification-key-id flag can be used to optionally specify a name for the key provided using the --verification-key flag.
+The –verification-key-id flag can be used to optionally specify a name for the key provided using the –verification-key flag.

-The 'run' command uses RS256 (by default) as the signing algorithm.
+The –signing-alg flag can be used to specify the signing algorithm.
+The ‘run’ command uses RS256 (by default) as the signing algorithm.

-The --scope flag can be used to specify the scope to use for bundle signature verification.
+The –scope flag can be used to specify the scope to use for bundle signature verification.

 Example:

-$ load run --verification-key secret --signing-alg HS256 --bundle bundle.tar.gz
+$ eopa run --verification-key secret --signing-alg HS256 --bundle bundle.tar.gz

 The 'run' command will read the bundle "bundle.tar.gz", check the ".signatures.json" file and perform verification using the provided key.
 An error will be generated if "bundle.tar.gz" does not contain a ".signatures.json" file.
 For more information on the bundle verification process see https://www.openpolicyagent.org/docs/latest/management-bundles/#signature-verification.

-The 'run' command can ONLY be used with the --bundle flag to verify signatures for existing bundle files or directories following the bundle structure.
+The ‘run’ command can ONLY be used with the –bundle flag to verify signatures for existing bundle files or directories following the bundle structure.

-To skip bundle verification, use the --skip-verify flag.
+To skip bundle verification, use the –skip-verify flag.

-load run [flags]
+eopa run [flags]

 Options